wchristian/perl5_wiki/Perl7-FAQ.md

 ## So when's Perl 8 coming out?

 One major version at a time!
 Let's figure out Perl 7 first.

-## What about the other forks of Perl?

-Will Braswell does an amazing job of outlining the paths of various offshoots of Perl in his talk [The Perl Family Tree](https://vimeo.com/394230613).

-Perl 6 happened, then struck out on its own as Raku.

-The community has talked about a Perl 7 since at least 2013.
-One brave soul even made a [toy project on GitHub](https://www.github.com/perl7), but that was never a serious attempt.
-It would have been based on NQP (Not Quite Perl), which would have made it compilable to MOAR, the engine that powers Raku.

-Similarly, there was a thing called [Perl 11](http://perl11.org), which was more an umbrella for a design philosophy behind several exploratory forks of Perl.
-These sort of projects let people try heterodox ideas, and that's fine.
-They just aren't `perl`.

 ## How can I find out more about Perl 7?